-eBay Search Results: Make Best Match Work for You
+eBay Search Results: How to Make Best Match Work for You

-Depending on whether you’re talking to a buyer or to a longtime seller, eBay’s Best Match search system is either the website's savior or a major obstruction.
+The Best Match search system on eBay has gotten mixed reviews, with buyers typically liking it more than sellers.
 That difference of opinion is hardly surprising.
-After all, one of the reasons for creating the search was to remove some listings to the background so that buyers didn't have to see them any longer—a move that killed visibility for many eBay sellers using techniques that had proven so successful for them in the past.
+One of the reasons for creating the search feature was to move some listings to the background so buyers don't have to see them any longer.
+This hurt visibility for many sellers using techniques that had proven successful for them in the past.

-The ranking system and algorithm push some sellers’ items to the top of buyers’ searches while pushing other sellers deep into obscurity.
+The ranking system and algorithm push some sellers’ items to the tops of buyers’ searches while pushing other sellers into obscurity.

-As a seller, the keys to survival depends on understanding how the new ranking system works and adjusting your item listing and customer service practices to match.
+The key to success for sellers is understanding how the new ranking system works and adjusting item listing and customer service practices to match.

-Many people feel that eBay has been frustratingly obtuse when it comes to revealing the details of the best match system, but based on anecdotal evidence from posted by sellers around the web and on eBay’s forums, as well as information you can find on eBay’s patent application for the best match search process, a number of things are clearly critical for search rankings:
+Based on feedback from sellers on eBay’s forums and elsewhere on the web, as well as information on eBay’s patent application for the Best Match search process, a number of things clearly are critical for search rankings:

 - The amount of time remaining before a listing ends